Monday, September 28, 2020

 In the studies, seniors carrying long-term care insurance were more likely to agree to AD screening.
 The researchers attribute this to knowing the cost of the screening would be covered.
 Another likely reason, in my opinion, is that those with the insurance are more comfortable that if AD develops, they won’t be such a burden on others.
 The long-term care insurance will provide personal assistance and pay at least some of the fees.

 This derives from the question, seen especially in the elderly, that if you can’t do anything about a problem, why expend resources discovering it?
 Beyond this is a concern about stigma.
 If there’s evidence of future AD, the senior will think less of themselves.
-More importantly, other people will consider the senior’s current capabilities as inferior even prior to any marked deterioration.
+More importantly, other people will consider the senior’s current capabilities as inferior even prior to any evidence of marked deterioration.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.